japraj/mapEditor/readme.md

 1. `git clone https://github.com/japraj/mapEditor.git`
 2. `cd mapEditor`
-3. install dependencies with `npm install`
+3. Install dependencies with `npm install`
-4. start a dev server on port 9000 with `npm start`; to change the port, edit the arg passed to `webpack serve` in package.json
+4. Start a dev server on port 9000 with `npm start`; to change the port, edit the arg passed to `webpack serve` in package.json